 - Follow directional signage on reserves

 27 March: Brockholes' Visitor Village is now back open for takeaway and toilets from 10am - 5pm, seven days a week.
 The car park and reserve are open from 6am - 9pm (£5 parking all day).

-Our reserves will remain open (excluding Seaforth Nature Reserve which is now closed), but we do ask that you follow the rules when visiting.
-This means only in your household or support bubble.
+Our reserves will continue to remain open (excluding Lunt Meadows while we carry out flood repairs), but we do ask that you follow the rules when visiting.
+This means only in your household, your support bubble, or up to 6 people or 2 households.
 You must stick to your local reserves (with some travel permitted to access your local green space).
 Please make sure you keep 2m apart at all times and please check our opening times as they may change.

-Under the Government restrictions you can exercise in a public outdoor place:
+Under the current Government restrictions you can exercise in a public outdoor place:

 - by yourself

 - with your support bubble (if you are legally permitted to form one)

 - in a childcare bubble where providing childcare

 - with up to 6 people or 2 households